jamesalexakande/Sabre-Get-Booking-Method/README.md

   `cd sabre-get-booking-method`

 - Open API_Documentation.md in a Markdown viewer or editor like VS Code.

-## Feedback and Contributions

-This documentation is part of a test task, but feedback for improvements is welcome through GitHub issues.

 ## Resources
 Additional resources for working with Sabre APIs can be found at: